phalcon-orphanage/docs/en/x_tutorial-invo.md

 $page = $paginator->paginate();
 ```
 The [paginator](pagination) object receives the results obtained by the search.
 We also set a limit (results per page) as well as the page number.
-Finally we call `paginate()` to get the appropriate chunk of the resultset back.
+Finally, we call `paginate()` to get the appropriate chunk of the resultset back.

 We then pass the returned page to view: